Enhanced Dementia Surveillance Initiative

 - Socio-demographic, risk and protective factors

-Project description: The project aims to work with Inuit, First Nations and Métis partner organizations to conduct a feasibility study to develop acceptable and appropriate methods for improving dementia surveillance among Indigenous populations.
+Project description: The project aimed to work with Inuit, First Nations and Métis partner organizations to conduct a feasibility study to explore acceptable and appropriate methods for improving dementia surveillance among Indigenous populations.
+This project produced a scan of the current strategies used in tracking and monitoring dementia in Indigenous populations across Canada.

 Ascertaining dementia and surveillance of risk factors in the Canadian Longitudinal Study on Aging